yuri-pelo/moodle-qtype_stack/doc/en/CAS/Optimising_Maxima.md

 If the optimised image is not created for you on request, please contact the developers.
 The notes below are intended for developers, or those who chose to compile Maxima from source or those need to create optimised images manually because they have installed Maxima in a non-standard location which we can't auto-detect.

 The instructions for both CLISP and SBCL have been tested and work in STACK 4.x.
-As of February 2018, these are working with Maxima 5.41.0, but some versions (particularly older versios) of Maxima do have problems.
+As of February 2018, these are working with Maxima 5.41.0, but some versions (particularly older versions) of Maxima do have problems.

 ## Terminating runaway LISPS ##

 It is relatively easy for students to inadvertently generate an answer which takes Maxima a very long time to evaluate.
-Typically this arises from where Maxima needs to expand out the brackets by comparing `(x-a)^59999` with a similar expression.
+Typically this arises when Maxima needs to expand out the brackets, e.g. by comparing `(x-a)^59999` with a similar expression.
 It is very hard to ensure this kind of calculation is impossible so in general this situation will arise from time to time.
-The PHP scripts have a timeout, but on Linux systems you can also ensure the underlying LISP process is killed off using `timeout` command in Linux.
+The PHP scripts have a timeout, but on Linux systems you can also ensure the underlying LISP process is killed off using the `timeout` command in Linux.
 This is particularly valuable for production systems where stability is essential.

 1. Check that your Linux has the `timeout` command.
 Because this is not standard we have not included this mechanism by default.
 2. Make sure STACK is working.